A facial is an amazingly refreshing way to recharge your skin and blast all the impurities away from the surface of your skin.

 The multi-step, multi-purpose skin treatment has some wonderful benefits for your skin.
 They include:

-- Deep Cleaning: Deeper cleaning that removes bacteria that can cause skin problems.
+- Deep Cleaning: Deeper cleaning removes bacteria that can cause skin problems.
 Unclogging your pores also allows for the absorption of other skincare products.
 Your skin will look softer, feel smoother and look better overall.

 - Zap Skin Issues: Regular facial treatments will help treat and heal blackheads, whiteheads, pimples, sun spots, sun damage, acne, inflammation, redness, rosacea, dehydration, wrinkles, fine lines, acne scarring, loss of firmness and elasticity.